 Supporting Indigenous Peoples’ capacity for self-development, based upon their own views and priorities, including cultural heritage and knowledge;

-Demonstrating the important role that Indigenous Peoples can play in the management of fragile ecosystems and biodiversity conservation and in Climate Change Adaptation;
+Demonstrating the important role that Indigenous Peoples can play in the management of fragile ecosystems and biodiversity conservation and in Climate Change Adaptation; and

 Disseminating experience and lessons learned from such indigenous development initiatives to national governments and the international donor community.